francois-baptiste/bigquery-routing/README.md

 This project wraps [Per Liedman's GeoJSON Path Finder library](https://github.com/perliedman/geojson-path-finder/) to be run on Bigquery.

 ## Off-the-Shelf Demo
-For this demo we use an webpack version of the [Per Liedman's GeoJSON Path Finder library with some tweaks](https://github.com/francois-baptiste/geojson-path-finder/blob/webpack/geojson_path_finder.js) that I host for you on publicly GCS at gs://bigquery-geolib/geojson_path_finder.js
+For this demo we use an webpack version of the [Per Liedman's GeoJSON Path Finder library with some tweaks](https://github.com/francois-baptiste/geojson-path-finder/blob/webpack/geojson_path_finder.js) that I host for you on publicly GCS at gs://bigquery-geolib/geojson_path_finder.js.
+I also host routing UDFs on US and EU Bigquery dataset publicly available at `libjs4us.routing` and  `libjs4eu.routing`.

 We also use one of the few network available from BigQuery public dataset: `bigquery-public-data:geo_us_boundaries.railways`.
 Unfortunately, the network is discontinuous in several places, thus preventing significant routing planning.
 If you want great railroads network datasets, I advise you to look at the [Natural Earth dataset](#playing-with-natural-earth-dataset).